Get insider access

 Vizio Elevate

-The Vizio Elevate is the more premium alternative to the Vizio M Series Elevate M512E-K6.
+The Vizio Elevate is a more premium alternative to the Vizio M Series Elevate M512E-K6.
 It has a better soundstage, and since its satellites come with additional up-firing drivers, it's a better choice for listening to Dolby Atmos content.
 Both bars offer the same sound enhancement features, but the original Elevate has more wireless playback options.
-The M Series is designed to be a more affordable alternative, and while its default sound is more neutral than the original Elevate, it can't reproduce quite as much low-bass.
+The M Series is designed to be a more affordable alternative, and while its default sound is more neutral than the original Elevate, it can't reproduce quite as much low bass.

 Vizio SB36512-F6